marrvinn/quiz/README.md

 # quiz
-Quiz App with Poetry, Streamlit, FastAPI and SQLAlchemy
+Quiz Application with Poetry, Streamlit, FastAPI and SQLAlchemy